 In general, brain tumors in children are uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare the standard treatments (the best proven treatments available) with newer approaches to treatments that may be more effective.
+Clinical trials are research studies that compare the standard treatments (the best known treatments available) with newer treatment approaches that may be more effective.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Studying new treatments involves careful monitoring using scientific methods and all participants are followed closely to track their health and progress.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team .
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.